Teodor92/cv-assets/cv-compact.md

 ### **Telerik Academy** - **Mentor** - Sofia, Bulgaria

-I was in charge of providing technical and career help to a group of mentees that were par of the Telerik Academy Alpha academy.
+I was in charge of providing technical and career help to a group of mentees that were part of the Telerik Academy Alpha.

 ### **Software University Foundation** - **Technical Writer** - Sofia, Bulgaria